 Cha Ong Waterfall is another waterfall in Ratanakiri.
 The waterfall is not far from Banlung, it is about 8 km away west of Banlung near Cha Ong village.
 You can reach the waterfall after descending down a slope, once at the bottom, you will see the waterfall surrounded by such beautiful jungle scenery.

 The water comes from Eisey Patamak Mountain which creates the waterfall.

 Go On Green Jungle Trekking Tour

-The Green Jungle Trekking Tours is a company that offers tours around Ratanakiri such as Virachey National park trekking, gibbon watching in VenSai Siempang National park, days trips to visit the volcanic lake, waterfalls, and many more.
+The Green Jungle Trekking Tours is a company that offers tours around Ratanakiri such as Virachey National park trekking, gibbon watching in VenSai Siempang National park, and days trips to visit the volcanic lake, waterfalls, and many more.

 It is better to book the tours in advance.
 And there is a good range of tours to choose from.
-Depending on your interests and time but the gibbons watching and the Virachey National park jungle trek is worth trying.
+Depending on your interests and time but the gibbons watching and the Virachey National park jungle trek are worth trying.

 Finally, Ratanakiri is a remote province.
 To visit Ratanakiri is slightly off the beaten track but as you can see there are fun things to do in Ratanakiri Cambodia.
-If you enjoy exploring the wildlife sanctuaries, hiking in the jungle and waterfalls it is certainly worth visiting but don’t expect good WiFi.
+If you enjoy exploring the wildlife sanctuaries, hiking in the jungle, and waterfalls it is certainly worth visiting but don’t expect good WiFi.